Business Today In Conversation With CEO Srikar Reddy - Sonata's Turnaround Success Story

 The Way Forward

 Sustaining the current pace of growth may not be easy without being future-ready.
 Sonata is investing heavily in its 3,575 employees to ensure that they have the necessary skills as cutting-edge technology changes are taking place across the IT services landscape.
 Around 10 percent of its people have been trained in design thinking, and more such training is being planned.
 Such employee-friendly measures have also brought down attrition from 23 percent to 14 percent over the past 12 months.

 With the return on capital employed and the return on net worth in high 20's, shareholders, too, have reasons to be happy.

 However, IT services is a scale game.
 Is Sonata still an attractive player as consolidation seems to be taking over across the globe?

-"I always believe that focussed players, especially those who can add value, will be around even if they are niche ones.
-I am more focussed on our strategy of growing our international business and our IP-led offerings, even as we consolidate the domestic market operations," says Reddy.
+"I always believe that focused players, especially those who can add value, will be around even if they are niche ones.
+I am more focused on our strategy of growing our international business and our IP-led offerings, even as we consolidate the domestic market operations," says Reddy.

 Reddy seems quietly confident about Sonata's prospects.
-"I am more focussed about making us a world-class player, who adds value to customers and attracts good talent."
+"I am more focused on about making us a world-class player, who adds value to customers and attracts good talent."
 Given the turnaround story he has already scripted, not many would dismiss his vision.